Shopify/polaris/polaris.shopify.com/content/design/depth/creating-depth.md

         <DirectiveCard status="Tip">
           ![Two buttons, where the one being pressed is darked than the other.](/images/design/depth/creating/depth-creating-6@2x.png)

-          Decrease the brightness of an element, when it’s being pushed down in the Z index.
+          Decrease the brightness of an element when it’s being pushed down in the Z index.
 When a button is pressed, it goes down.
         </DirectiveCard>
       </Grid.Cell>